galakhov/tg-channelposts-aggregator/README.md

 # Sync Elastic Database with the MongoDB

-The ElasticSearch needs its own database or a duplicate of an existing DB (in this case it's the MongoDB) in order to index the chosen collections and fields in its own manner (see the SearchService in client/src/services/search/index.js).
+The ElasticSearch needs its own database or a duplicate of an existing DB (in this case it's the MongoDB) in order to index the chosen collections and fields in its own manner (e.g. see the SearchService in client/src/services/search/index.js).

-To hold the MongoDB and ElasticSearch DB in sync in real-time, the monstache GO daemon should be either auto-started from its separate docker container and be configured in the global docker-compose.yml (e.g. with the "restart: always" option) or installed considering its dependencies and run globally.
+To hold the MongoDB and ElasticSearch DB in sync in real-time, the monstache GO daemon should be either:

+- auto-started from its separate docker container and be configured in the global docker-compose.yml (e.g. with the "restart: always" option) or
+- installed with its dependencies and then run globally.

 The prerequisite for the global installation is the Go Lang: https://golang.org/doc/install